 Babies need time to adjust to changes.
 Whether it is a new crib or their nursery, your baby might refuse to sleep in them initially.
 If they have been sleeping in your bed (in a co-sleeping crib) for a while, and you have now decided to shift them to their new crib in the nursery, they might cry as their body senses the new surroundings.

 Your baby falls asleep in your lap while nursing, but as soon as you put them down, they start to cry.
 Does this sound familiar?
 It is pretty common among newborns.
-As their belly starts to get full, they tend to drift off to sleep, and when they are disturbed from that position of comfort, they might start to cry.
+As their belly starts to get full, they tend to drift off to sleep, and when disturbed from that comfortable position, they might start to cry.

 4. Increased crying

 If your baby cries excessively throughout the day, it might be due to colic, or they might be going through the PURPLE crying period.
 Infantile colic is defined as fussing or crying for more than three hours per day, for more than three days of the week.
 It is a common and self-limiting condition (2).

 Purple crying is a period when the baby may cry more each week between two and five months of age.
 This, too, resolves on its own (3).